myousefi2016/slepc4py/docs/source/overview.rst

 Components
 ----------

 SLEPc provides the following components, which are mirrored by slepc4py for its use from Python.
+The first five components are solvers for different classes of problems, while the rest can be considered auxiliary object.

 :EPS: The Eigenvalue Problem Solver is the component that provides all
       the functionality necessary to define and solve an